 Monica Nakielski, Director, Sustainability & Environmental Health, Blue Cross Blue Shield of Massachusetts, and her team are responsible for providing vision and leadership in the design and development of BCBSMA’s sustainability and environmental health strategy.
 Her team works with BCBSMA’s senior business leaders, vendors and manufacturers, and community partners to align and implement the environmental health strategy and to create business, environmental, and societal value.
 Previously, Monica managed the sustainability program at Partners HealthCare, a Boston-based health system founded by Massachusetts General Hospital and Brigham and Women’s Hospital.
 There Monica led and managed sustainability efforts across 16 facilities: 13 hospitals, two long-term care facilities, and one mixed-use administration building.
 Prior to Partners HealthCare, Monica consulted to a wide variety of companies, non-profit organizations, government agencies, and more within strategy and management and/or corporate social responsibility with a focus on environmental sustainability.
 Monica serves as a member of the steering committees for Farm to Institution New England and The Chemical Footprint project, as well as a member of the City of Boston’s Zero Waste Advisory Committee.
 Monica has a bachelor’s degree in Medical Microbiology and Immunology from the University of Wisconsin-Madison, a master’s in business administration from Simmons College, and has completed executive education in sustainability leadership from the Harvard T.H.
 Chan School of Public Health.

-Bill Walsh is the Founder and a Board Member of Healthy Building Network (HBN).
+Bill Walsh is the Founder, and a Board Member, of Healthy Building Network (HBN).
+He now serves as Strategic Advisor to the organization.
 Since 2000 HBN has been defining the leading edge of healthy building practices that increase transparency in the building products industry, reduce human exposures to chemicals in building materials, and create market incentives for healthier innovations in manufacturing.
 He has been Visiting Professor at Parsons The New School for Design, is a Fellow of the Lowell Center for Sustainable Production at the University of Massachusetts, and a founding board member of the Health Product Declaration (HPD) Collaborative.
 Bill and HBN have been awarded the Design for Humanity Award by the American Society of Interior Designers (2019); WEACT for Environmental Justice Leadership Award (2018); Healthy Schools Network Hero (2013); US Green Building Council’s Leadership In Advocacy Award (2012).
 Previously he served as a national campaign director at Greenpeace USA, and held staff attorney positions with the US Public Interest Research Group and the Institute for Public Representation at Georgetown University Law Center.
 He holds a J.D. from Northeastern University School of Law and LLM in Public Interest Advocacy from Georgetown University.

 Immediate Past Chair